 Tingatinga is a painting style that originated in Tanzania and derived its name from Edward Saidi Tingatinga.
 E.S.
 Tingatinga only actively painted from 1968-1972; he died in an accidental police shooting in 1972.
 His legacy has been handed down through the Tingatinga Arts Cooperative Society.
 There is a shift in the style from the first generation, E.S.
 Tingatinga and those he trained personally, and the second generation, those trained by E.S.
 Tingatinga’s students.
 Tingatinga paintings are typified by bright, highly saturated hues, shallow compositions, flattened forms, and highly decorated surfaces.
 Animals are the most common theme of the style.
 The surfaces of animals are often transformed into undulating lines, series of dots, or concentric circles and teardrops.
 Scenes depicting village or city life are other popular themes, often with a moralizing element cautioning against departing from a generalized ‘traditional’ life.
 There are an estimated 300-500 artists painting in the Tingatinga style.
 Tingatinga paintings have received international recognition, with museums in Denmark, Germany, Sweden, and Japan creating exhibits from both generations of painters.

 E.S.
 Tingatinga’s paintings developed as a means of making money from the Tanzanian tourist industry, and as such focused on the large animals typically found on safari: lion, elephant, leopard, cape buffalo, giraffe, hippopotamus, ostrich, rhinocerous, and zebra.
 Occasionally, small animals were included, specifically guinea fowl and other birds.
-In order to maximize profits, Tingatinga used Masonite boards and bicycle enamel paint as his materials; cutting the boards in half, resulted in a perfect square (60x60 cm).
+In order to maximize profits, Tingatinga used Masonite boards and bicycle enamel paint as his materials; cutting the boards in half, resulting in a perfect square (60x60 cm).
 This led some scholars and museums to label Tingatinga paintings as Tanzanian Square Paintings.

 In order to keep up with production, E.S Tingatinga trained a few interested relatives and friends to help with preparing the boards while he worked his day job (a ward attendant at Muhimbili Hospital).
 These individuals gradually began copying E.S.
 Tingatinga’s compositions, as well as creating their own.
 Following Tingatinga’s death in 1972, Simon Mpata, Januari Linda, Adeusi Mandu, Kaspar Hendrick Tedo, Abdalla Ajaba, Omary Abdallah Amonde, and Hashimu Bushiri Mruta, formed the Tingatinga Arts Cooperative Society.
 Located behind the Morogoro stores on Oyster Bay, outside of Dar es Salaam, the Cooperative Society is close to where E.S.
 Tingatinga held his own workshop in Msasani.